bradallenfisher/curiouslists/posts/what-space-movie-came-out-in-1992.md

 ---

-![what space movie came out in 1992](/media/wwg.webp)
+![what space movie came out in 1992](/media/wwg.webp) So....

-## Overview of Outer Space in 1992 Cinema
+I joined this chat the other night.
+I was interested in exploring some concepts about entities.
+And i had seen a post in a group i frequent in social media.

+In an attempt to explain how "things work" i was prompted to search the term "what space movie came out in 1992"

+I didn't know what i was in for.
+LOL... but, here is the breakdown of what i saw.

+## What space movie came out in 1992?

 The year 1992 saw several films exploring space and science fiction themes.
 While big-budget space movies often dominated the box office, some smaller or independent productions used the genre to deliver unique stories.
-One such film is the Danish short film *Gayniggers from Outer Space*.
+One such film is the Danish [short film](https://www.imdb.com/title/tt0274518/) *Gayniggers from Outer Space*.
 It stands out for its mix of comedy, parody, and social commentary, making it a cult classic in underground and niche sci-fi circles.

+I have no idea why this movie is at the top of the list, as [Alien 3 (1992)](https://www.google.com/search?q=alien+3&oq=alien+3&gs_lcrp=EgZjaHJvbWUqBwgAEAAYjwIyBwgAEAAYjwIyDQgBEC4YgwEYsQMYgAQyEggCEAAYFBiDARiHAhixAxiABDIHCAMQABiABDIHCAQQABiABDIHCAUQABiABDIHCAYQLhiABDIHCAcQABiABDIHCAgQABiABDIHCAkQABiABNIBCDMwNjBqMGo3qAIAsAIA&sourceid=chrome&ie=UTF-8) is also a "Space movie that came out in 1992".

+**I'm not saying one of these 2 space movies are better than the other.**

+However, it is a tad curious to me that an independent Danish director could topple the charts on google simply using IMDB and entities to outrank such a popular franchise in the search results.

+anyways i digress, let's get into what you are here for... the ultra creative, uber rare yet somehow seemingly popular "what space movie came out in 1992" which is "Gayniggers from Outer Space"

 ## Introduction to the 1992 Space Movie: Gayniggers from Outer Space
-![Introduction to the 1992 Space Movie: Gayniggers from Outer Space](/media/pool.webp) *Gayniggers from Outer Space* is a short Danish sci-fi parody directed by Morten Lindberg.
+![Introduction to the 1992 Space Movie: Gayniggers from Outer Space](/media/pool.webp) *Gayniggers from Outer Space* is a short Danish sci-fi parody directed by [Morten Lindberg](https://www.imdb.com/name/nm0511397/?ref_=tt_ov_dr_1).
 Released in 1992, the movie combines science fiction stereotypes with satire and humor.
 It was made on a low budget but quickly gained attention for its bold themes and distinct style.
 The film portrays a group of intergalactic homosexual black men traveling in space.

 ## Plot and Setting: Planet Anus and Outer Space Adventures